-Across health and community care, the fundamental principles of infection prevention and control (IPC) are essential for preventing the spread of COVID-19.
-Compliance with hand hygiene, respiratory etiquette, physical distancing, safely optimising ventilation and the appropriate use of PPE in line with national guidance continues to be critical in all settings at all times.
+Across health and community healthcare, the fundamental principles of infection prevention and control (IPC) are essential for preventing the spread of COVID-19.
+Compliance with hand hygiene, respiratory etiquette, safely optimising ventilation and the appropriate use of personal protective equipment (PPE) in line with national guidance continues to be critical in all settings at all times.
 This guidance does not replace these measures, but aims to supplement them.

-On 26 October 2020, the Scottish COVID-19 Infection Prevention & Control Addendum for Acute settings was published as an addition to the National Infection Prevention and Control Manual (NIPCM).
-This addendum was developed in collaboration with NHS boards to provide Scottish context to the UK COVID-19 IPC remobilisation guidance, published on 21 August 2020, as some deviations exist for Scotland, which have been agreed through consultation with NHS Boards and approved by the COVID-19 Nosocomial Review Group (CNRG)..
+On 31 March 2022, NHS Boards were informed of the 'De-escalation of COVID-19 Infection Prevention and Control (IPC) Measures in Health and Social Care Settings to alleviate System Pressures'.
+This de-escalation has been agreed through consultation with NHS Boards and approved by the COVID-19 Nosocomial Review Group (CNRG).
 It remains the responsibility of employers to ensure that their staff have the appropriate PPE for the tasks they will undertake.

-The CNRG has attached particular importance to the evidence around transmission events, and pre-symptomatic or asymptomatic carriage of COVID-19 in individuals and staff in acute hospitals and adult care homes in Scotland, where there have been clusters of nosocomial infections.
+The CNRG has attached particular importance to the evidence around nosocomial transmission events, and pre-symptomatic or asymptomatic carriage of COVID-19 in individuals and staff in acute hospitals and adult care homes in Scotland.
 Pre-symptomatic means a person has the virus but has not yet become unwell, while asymptomatic means a person is carrying the virus and has no symptoms.
-This additional guidance document provides advice on the extended use of face masks by staff within health and community health care settings.
+This additional guidance provides advice on the extended use of face masks by staff within health and community healthcare settings.
 The CNRG has also reached conclusions about the wearing of face coverings by individuals who visit these places.

 It is important to note the difference between face coverings and face masks.
 Face coverings are made of cloth or other textiles that cover the mouth and nose.
 Face coverings are largely intended to protect others, not the wearer, against the spread of infection because they cover the nose and mouth which are the main confirmed sources of transmission of the virus that causes COVID-19.
-Everyone needs to be aware of and follow the Scottish Government guidance on the use of face coverings in the community.
 When we refer to face masks, this means surgical or other medical grade masks that are used in certain health and social care settings to protect the wearers against hazards and risks.

-1. Includes: Community based settings for people with mental health needs, community based settings for people with a learning disability, community based settings for people who misuse substances, supported accommodation settings, rehabilitation services, residential respite (non-care home), sheltered housing, hospice settings, prison and detention settings.
+1. Includes: Community based settings for people with mental health needs, community based settings for people with a learning disability, and community based settings for people who misuse substances, supported accommodation settings, rehabilitation services, residential respite (non-care home), sheltered housing, hospice settings and prison and detention settings.